arrow-kt/arrow-intellij/README.md

 _Potentially wrong usages_:

-- Potentially wrong escape of `Raise` context
+- Potential escape of `Raise` context
 - Incorrect usage of `Atomic` with primitive types
 - Matching on `Eval` values directly

+_General fixes_:

+- Missing serializer for an Arrow type

 ## Running the development version